EXILE has a long history of offering free and inclusive events that celebrate print culture in our community.

 Books & Books in Coral Gables

-Moderated by Amanda Keeley, founder of EXILE Books, Espresso Editions invites artists, designers, and curators to explore their inspirations, creative journeys, and the power of books in a shifting cultural landscape.
+Moderated by Amanda Keeley, founder of EXILE Books, Espresso Editions brings together artists, designers, publishers, and curators to explore their creative journeys and the evolving role of books in today’s cultural landscape.

-Espresso Editions is generously supported by the City of Coral Gables and celebrates the vibrant voices and processes behind the independent publishing movement in South Florida.
+Generously supported by the City of Coral Gables, this program celebrates the voices shaping independent publishing in South Florida.
+Join the conversation!

 2025